Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 - `output_folder/rawReport/d4-TorScandinavia.csv`
 - `output_folder/rawReport/d6-Lokinet.csv`

-Next run the [SuccessfulCallsStartAndEnd](./SuccessfulCallsStartAndEnd.ipynb) notebook this will for the scenarios `1, 8, 9, 10` and `11` find the start and end times for all the calls in this period.
+Next, run the [SuccessfulCallsStartAndEnd](./SuccessfulCallsStartAndEnd.ipynb) notebook, this will for the scenarios `1, 8, 9, 10` and `11` find the start and end timestaps of all the successful calls.
 The outcome will be the file:

 - `output_folder/SuccessfulCallsStartAndEnd.csv`.

-Next to get the bandwidth usage data run the [BandwidthDataExtractionTransmit](./BandwidthDataExtractionTransmit.ipynb) and the [BandwidthDataExtractionReceive](./BandwidthDataExtractionReceive.ipynb) notebooks. the outcome will be the files:
+Next, to get the bandwidth usage data, run the [BandwidthDataExtractionTransmit](./BandwidthDataExtractionTransmit.ipynb) and the [BandwidthDataExtractionReceive](./BandwidthDataExtractionReceive.ipynb) notebooks.
+The outcome will be the files:

 - `output_folder/SuccessfulCallsUsedTransmitBandwidth.csv`
 - `output_folder/SuccessfulCallsUsedTransmitBandwidthValues.csv`